EmmanuelIdeho/Medical-Data-Visualizer/README.md

 # Medical Data Visualizer

-The **Medical Data Visualizer** project is part of the Data Analysis with Python certification from FreeCodeCamp.
+The **Medical Data Visualizer** project is part of the **Data Analysis with Python** certification from [freeCodeCamp](https://www.freecodecamp.org/).
 This project involves visualizing a medical dataset to explore various relationships and trends between factors like cholesterol, glucose levels, smoking habits, and more, using Python libraries such as Pandas, Seaborn, and Matplotlib.

 ## Project Overview